 - Keywords: Fairness, Contrastive Learning, Mutual Information, Pretrained Text Encoders

-- Abstract: Pretrained text encoders, such as BERT, have been applied increasingly in various natural language processing (NLP) tasks, showing significant performance gains.
+- Abstract: Pretrained text encoders, such as BERT, have been applied increasingly in various natural language processing (NLP) tasks, and have recently demonstrated significant performance gains.
 However, recent studies have demonstrated the existence of social bias in these pretrained NLP models.
 Although prior works have made progress on word-level debiasing, improved sentence-level fairness of pretrained encoders still lacks exploration.
 In this paper, we proposed the first neural debiasing method for a pretrained sentence encoder, which transforms the pretrained encoder outputs into debiased representations via a fair filter (FairFil) network.
-To learn the FairFil, we introduced a contrastive learning framework that not only minimizes the correlation between filtered embeddings and bias words but also preserves rich semantic information of the original sentences.
+To learn the FairFil, we introduce a contrastive learning framework that not only minimizes the correlation between filtered embeddings and bias words but also preserves rich semantic information of the original sentences.
 On real-world datasets, our FairFil effectively reduces the bias degree of pretrained text encoders, while continuously showing desirable performance on downstream tasks.
-Moreover, our post-hoc method does not require any retraining of the text encoders, which further enlarges FairFil's application scenarios.
+Moreover, our post hoc method does not require any retraining of the text encoders, further enlarging FairFil's application space.

 - Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics

 - One-sentence Summary: A debiasing method for large-scale pretrained text encoders via contrastive learning.